islajr/learn-java/roadmap/2-getting_started/serialization.md

 ### Transient and Static Variables
 Transient variables are not serialized during the serialization process.
 As a result, during de-serialization, it is initialized with a default value which is usually 'null' for objects and 0 for integers.

+Static variables are also not serialized during the serialization process.
+But unlike transient variables, during de-serialization, they are initialized with the current value defined in the class.